Making Tea & Sweeping The Floor

 I built my first guitar in 2004, me and my friend and fellow guitar maker Tim Stark (Now head luthier at Manson’s guitar works) started building guitars together on our days off from the shop.
 The first one, it was a good guitar, a tele copy, but I knew I could do better so it was followed up very quickly by another, then another and before I knew it I was hooked.

 I worked with both Andy and Hugh through this time, learning as much as I could.
-I started building custom spec guitars for customers under my own name.
-Gradually developing my skills.
+I started building custom spec guitars for customers under my own name and gradually developing my skills.

-Another interesting chapter I immensely enjoyed, was working with Muse.
-We at Manson’s were lucky enough to be heavily involved with the band from the start of their career, Matt lived literally a stones throw from me in Exeter, Devon.
-We got to know each other through mutual friends, local gigs and me working in the shop.
-The band are cool guys and were great to watch even in the really early days, and we always did what we could to help them out with gear and repairs etc when they needed it.
-This developed into a very close relationship with Hugh building many custom guitars for Matt and us working together on lots of projects.
+The band are cool guys and were great to watch live even in the really early days.
+We always did what we could to help them out with gear and repairs etc when they needed it.
+This developed into a very close relationship with Hugh building many custom guitars for Matt Bellamy and us working together on lots of projects.

-I believe my education throughout these life experiences has given me a deep understanding of what makes a really special guitar.
+I believe my education through these life experiences has given me a deep understanding of what makes a really special guitar.
 Whatever the unquantifiable magic is, I hear it and feel it.